 Brother Russia features music by Rowe and book and lyrics by Dempsey.

 |photo by Christopher Mueller|

+"Dana Rowe and John Dempsey have created magic on stage before with two astounding musicals here at Signature — The Fix and The Witches of Eastwick — that audiences really loved," director Schaeffer said in a statement.
+"We are thrilled to present their newest world premiere of Brother Russia with their distinct, infectious sound.
+Only John and Dana could create an exciting, new telling of the famous Rasputin story in their own original way."
 Here's how Signature characterizes the show: "In a desolate potato field north of Omsk in southwestern Siberia, a comically fourth-rate Russian theatre troupe sets up its ratty tents and wows the local farmers with rock-fueled adaptations of from great Russian writers such as Tolstoy and Dostoevsky.
 Tonight, however, the company tosses classic literature aside to showcase the life story of their impresario and star, the seemingly immortal Brother Russia — more commonly known as Grigori Yefimovich Rasputin.
 Yes, that Rasputin: the hypnotic mystic who seduced and ruled the Tsar and Tsarina in the waning days of Imperial Russia."

 The creative team includes includes Jodi Moccia (choreographer), Misha Kachman (set designer), Kathleen Geldard (costume designer), Colin K. Bills (lighting designer) and Matt Rowe (sound designer).
 Gabriel Mangiante is the music director.
 Orchestrator August Eriksmoen conducts the seven-piece band.

 For tickets call (703) 820-9771 or go to www.signature-theatre.org.